Iain Duncan Smith denies EU vote 'confrontation'

 The government won the vote but 81 Tory MPs rebelled - the biggest ever rebellion against a Tory PM on Europe.

-The work and pensions secretary rebelled against John Major's Conservative government over the Maastricht treaty, which created the modern day European Union in 1992.'Wrong time'
+The work and pensions secretary rebelled against John Major's Conservative government over the Maastricht treaty, which created the modern day European Union in 1992.

 Asked about his reported confrontation with the chief whip on BBC One's Question Time, he said: "Did I say that?
 Chinese whispers really, as far as I'm concerned.